 How your money will be used

-A flexible fund of emergency and longer term help to keep vulnerable householders warm, including:
+A flexible fund of emergency, short and longer term help to keep vulnerable householders warm, including:

 - Electric and gas key meter top-ups

-- Heated blankets – costing around 4 pence an hour to keep someone warm; they’re ideal for people who cannot afford to run a full heating system.
+- Heated blankets – costing around 4p an hour to keep someone warm; they’re ideal for people who cannot afford to run a full heating system.

 - Plug-in oil filled radiators – these are usually provided to families to provide emergency heating when boilers break.

-It will also help us to fund an energy advisor to provide a home visit to administer the practical help and advice.
+Your donation will also help us to fund an energy advisor to provide a home visit to administer practical help and advice.
 They will also work with the householder to help them to work towards the longer term objectives of lower energy bills which will include:

-o Improving the energy efficiency of homes – access to local schemes for insulation and heating upgrades, this may involve us putting together ‘jigsaws’ of funding from multiple sources to fund measures.
+- Improving the energy efficiency of their home, with access to local schemes for insulation and heating upgrades, which may involve us putting together ‘jigsaws’ of funding from multiple sources to fund measures.

-o Referrals and signposting to other services eg. Fire Safety Checks for free smoke and CO alarms, Debt and Money Advice, Food Banks etc.
+- Referrals and signposting to other services such as Fire Safety Checks for free smoke and carbon monoxide alarms; Debt and Money Advice, Food Banks, etc.